 In this guide to healthcare content types, we share four ways to match your message with the best content asset.

-But before we dive, do you have a solid content strategy?
+But before we dive, do you have a solid content strategy and writing style guide?

 If you’re not sure where to start, read our first blog in this series on How to Build a Content Marketing Strategy: A 10 Step Guide to establish a strategy and consensus.